taladar/redmine-api/README.md

-Since pagination queries always have an outer wrapper object which contain the pagination keys (total\_count, offset, limit) which have to be parsed anyway the explicit use of a Wrapper object is not requried on pagination queries.
+Since pagination queries always have an outer wrapper object which contain the pagination keys (total\_count, offset, limit) which have to be parsed anyway the explicit use of a Wrapper object is not required on pagination queries.

 However the call does require the offset and limit parameters and the response